akdarrah/onepost-ui/README.md

 OnePost is social media management infrastructure for the internet.
 Companies use our API to create, post, and manage their social presence via programmatic communication.
 You can think of it like a headless Hootsuite built for developers.
 Learn more at [https://www.getonepost.com/](https://www.getonepost.com/).

-If you're using the OnePost API to build a web application, use this prebuilt UI to get up and running as quickly as possible.
+If you're using the OnePost API to build a web application, use this prebuilt UI to get up and running as quickly as possible with a beautiful responsive form.

 1. Pick your social accounts (Twitter, Facebook, or Instagram) you want to post to.
 2. Add your post's text and/or image.
 You can preview what your post will look for each social network as you type.